After all the hard work, goal setting and focus, you were passed over for promotion you thought would be coming your way.

 - The decision was arbitrary.

-Don’t let this derail you or your career goals.
+Don’t let getting passed over for promotion derail you or your career goals.
 Learn from this situation and take the right actions that will get you where you know you can go.